Panhandle Milling’s 2020 Guide to Holiday Entertaining

 • What am I going to do for food?

-The holiday can get expensive and a little decoration here and a couple of replacement bulbs there and you’ve blown through your budget before you even get halfway through the advent calendar.
+The holiday can get expensive, and a little decoration here and a couple of replacement bulbs there, and you’ve blown through your budget before you even get halfway through the advent calendar.
 At Panhandle Milling, we are all about reducing stress — which is why those awesome holiday recipes are on their way — which is why we recommend deciding on a budget and sticking to it.
-Be sure to provide a little wiggle room for unforeseen expenses but you don’t want what is supposed to be a fun gathering breaking the bank.
+Be sure to provide a little wiggle room for unforeseen expenses,, but you don’t want what is supposed to be a fun gathering to break the bank.

 Choosing the right recipes for your holiday party

-When people say goodbye at the end of the night the first thing they talk about is going to be the food.
-Heck, they’ve probably already been discussing it with the other guests all night.
-Set yourself up for compliments with big flavors and set yourself up for low-stress with some recipes you can prepare in advance and take little prep work.
+When people say goodbye at the end of the night, they first talk about the food.
+They’ve probably already been discussing it with the other guests all night.
+Set yourself up for compliments with big flavors and low stress with some recipes you can prepare in advance and take little prep work.

 The last thing you want is somebody coming to you with a cold meatball telling you the Sterno is out.
-You also don’t want an awesome hot clam dip impressing as soon as it comes out of the oven then having guests watch it die and become crusty over the course of the evening.
-Seek out food that can be at room temperature for extended periods without reducing in deliciousness.
-Oftentimes that means baked goods!
+You also don’t want an awesome hot clam dip impressing as soon as it comes out of the oven and then having guests watch it die and become crusty throughout the evening.
+Seek out food that can stay at room temperature for extended periods without reducing its deliciousness.
+Oftentimes, that means baked goods!

 Mastering Christmas Dessert recipes for that infamous holiday cookie exchange

-Tailoring your cookies to a variety of tastes, flavors, and dietary restrictions adds a whole level of complexity.
+Tailoring your cookies to various tastes, flavors, and dietary restrictions adds a whole level of complexity.
 Our different flours, grains, and gluten-free products make honing in on a recipe easy.
 And we are adept at substitutions, such as coconut oil for dairy-free or vegan and alternative flours.
 We’ve got you covered.

 Finding the right holiday baking recipe for any occasion